3 Ingredient Paleo Hot Chocolate

 - Coconut Sugar: A healthier paleo alternative to white sugar that adds a nice, rich flavor to hot chocolate.
 You can also use maple syrup, honey, or pure monk fruit extract.

-- Pour the milk into a small saucepan and turn the heat to medium-low.
+Warm the Milk: Pour the unsweetened almond milk into a small saucepan and set the heat to medium-low.
+Gently warm the milk, stirring occasionally, to prevent it from scorching.

 🌶️ Flavor Variations & Substitutions